Bioprospecting Australian microbial genetic diversity

 Strains that exhibit desirable phenotypes will progress to laboratory-scale fermentation and potentially to winery-scale and external trials, depending on their behaviour.
 These characterised strains will therefore provide a key resource for wineries to enhance the expression of regional terroir through inoculation of existing microbes either in the vineyard or within individual ferments.

-Microbial composition of wild ferments
+Winemaking interventions to influence the microbial composition of wild ferments